-TWAP is a trading algorithm based on weighted average price used to execute bigger orders without excessive impact on the market price.
+TWAP is a trading algorithm based on the weighted average price.
+This is used to execute bigger orders whilst preventing excessive impacts on the market price.

-This order type requires you to specify the total desired quantity, the size of each part ("chunk") and an interval in milliseconds.
-Following this, the order will be split into parts of a specified size so that they are placed in turns at a given time interval at the market price.
+This order type requires traders to specify the total desired quantity, the size of each part ("chunk") and an interval in milliseconds.
+Following this, the order will be split into parts of a specified size so that they are placed in sequence at a given time interval, at the market price.

 When selecting this type of order, be sure to specify the price in the Price field.

-The two TP and SL orders allow you to avoid the hassle of sitting in front of your screen and waiting for the outcome, as they will be executed automatically as soon as the price reaches order level.
-Moreover, TP and SL orders are linked together so when TP order is executed, SL order is automatically cancelled and vice versa.
+TP and SL orders allow you to avoid the hassle of sitting in front of your screen and waiting for the outcome, as they will be executed automatically as soon as the price reaches the order level.
+Moreover, TP and SL orders are linked together, so when a TP order is executed, the SL order is automatically cancelled, and vice versa.

-Please bear in mind several tips when placing a TP and SL orders:
+Please bear in mind several tips when placing TP and SL orders:

-- both Limit and Market TP/SL orders are directly shown in square brackets in the Current Orders module
+- Both Limit and Market TP/SL orders are directly shown in square brackets in the Orders module.

-- limit TP/SL order have Pending status, while entry order has a Working status
+- Limit TP/SL orders have Pending status, while entry orders have a Working status.

-- market TP/SL order have Working status as entry order is executed immediately at market price.
+- Market TP/SL orders have Working status as entry orders are executed immediately at the market price.

 For any order type, select the Duration of the current order from the following options: